LNXSeus/Advancely/README.md

 * **Important**: For GIFs to work correctly, they must be unoptimized with all frame data intact.
 You can prepare any GIF by uploading it to [**ezgif.com/maker**](https://ezgif.com/maker), selecting the **"Don't Stack Frames"** option, and exporting the result.

-## Extensive Version Support (1.0 – 1.21+)
+## Extensive Version Support

-Advancely supports over 100 Minecraft versions, including every full release from 1.0 upwards and all April Fool's snapshots.
+Advancely supports over 100 Minecraft versions **(1.0 - 1.21.9+)**, including every full release from 1.0 upwards and all April Fool's snapshots.

 * **Playtime Tracking**: The tracker reads total playtime directly from the world's stats file, which is measured in in-game ticks (20 ticks per second).